All too often clients issue a troubling directive: “We need a name that requires no explanation, because our marketing dollars are limited.”

 At the opposite end of the Continuum are the polar opposites of descriptive names: the names that mean nothing and/or say nothing about the offering.
 Called empty vessel.
 This can happen in a number of ways, including: invented (Zynga, Kodak), abstract (Apple, Google), alphanumeric (XJ6, 5), and heritage (Heinz, Charles Schwab) names.
 This is not to say that meaning cannot be built or derived; of course, “Charles Schwab” has come to represent a lot of meaning in our minds.
 But the name did not intrinsically facilitate that meaning.
 Here is where the “too much to explain” concern is valid.
 While distinctive, and often very evocative, empty vessel names tend to lack the linkage of relevancy between product and name.
 Essentially, they ask consumers to memorize a definition without any type of helpful mnemonic – a much more taxing process for passive brand participants.

 Between descriptive and empty vessel lies some of the richest naming territory, filled with opportunity to create unique, evocative, and deeply meaningful names.
 We call them suggestive: names that suggest meaning rather than asserting it.
 Suggestive names open the door to creativity, originality, and differentiation, without losing sight of essential communication objectives.
 The ways to do it are limited only by the imagination, making the taxonomy of this name type a moving target, and one that evolves with the world of brand names themselves.
-Below, though, are some common tactics, with very successful real-world examples.

 The world’s largest brands have all types of names.
 This invites the compelling case that it’s not the type of name that matters, but how they’re marketed.
 To an extent, it’s true.
 But when thinking about marketing, suggestive names ultimately require the least amount of support.
 Contrary to the myth that “more descriptive = easier to support.”